-The University grants Bachelor’s, Master’s, Doctoral, and Law degrees through its approximately 90 areas of study included in the Colleges of Arts & Sciences, Engineering & Natural Sciences, Business Administration, Law, and Graduate School.
+The University grants Bachelor’s, Master’s, Doctoral, and Law degrees through its approximately 90 areas of study included in the Colleges of Arts & Sciences, Engineering & Natural Sciences, Business Administration, Law, Health Sciences, and Graduate School.
 The curriculum is complemented by study abroad programs, internships, and active student organizations.

 TU's 200-acre campus is located two miles east of downtown Tulsa, a metropolitan city with a population exceeding a half a million people.
 The city's remarkable cultural, technological, and economic resources nourish the University's mission and enrich its life, just as the University, in turn, enriches the city.